playcanvas/eslint-config/README.md

 ## Features

+> [!WARNING]
+> The typescript and react rules are incomplete and are still being developed based on current practises and existing legacy rules

 - Full flat config format support for ESLint 9+
 - Comprehensive rule configuration
 - Support for ESM Script JSDoc tags used in PlayCanvas